MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

 :::image type="content" source="images/deploymma.png" alt-text="deploy mma cmd":::

-For the two KBs (one for Windows Server 2008R2/Windows 7 and the other for Windows Server 2012 R2) repeat the process but create item level targeting on the COMMON tab, so the file only gets copied to the appropriate platform/Operating system version in scope :
+For the two KBs (one for Windows Server 2008R2/Windows 7 and the other for Windows Server 2012 R2) repeat the process but create item level targeting on the COMMON tab, so the file only gets copied to the appropriate platform/Operating system version in scope:

 :::image type="content" source="images/targeteditor.png" alt-text="target editor":::